 Loaded Baked Potato Soup

 The primary variation that you’ll find is the addition of cooked bacon and baking the potatoes.
 This combination makes Make sure to fry the bacon before adding it to the soup because otherwise, you’ll end up with a fatty, soggy mess.

 The crispier the bacon the better since it will hold better in the creamy potato soup.
-Take 6-8 strips of thick applewood smoked bacon, make them into crispy bacon bits, and add it in just as you’re about to serve the soup for best results.
+Take 6-8 strips of thick applewood smoked bacon, make them into crispy bacon bits, and add it in just as you’re about to serve the soup for the best results.

 Then, present this soup with a side of toppings including cheddar cheese, sour cream, sliced green onion, and additional crispy bacon to taste.

 Herb and Vegetable Potato Soup

 Another popular variation is to add seasonal herbs/vegetables to the soup.
 Squash, zucchini, celery, anise, basil, and lemongrass all work pretty well.